Looking for some x-rated but enlightening bedtime reading?

 “An intelligent, funny, and self-aware reminder that intelligent, funny, and self-aware people do in fact choose to work in the porn industry.”

-Smith’s style may not be to everyone’s tastes and there is definitely something a little kinky about We Did Porn but what is undeniable is its incomparability.
-Funny yet beautiful, strange whilst familiar, this memoir is an arresting and articulate account of a singular kind of porn star.
+Smith’s style may not be to everyone’s tastes – and there is definitely something a little kinky about We Did Porn – but what is undeniable is his creativity.
+Funny yet beautiful, strange whilst familiar, this memoir is an arresting and articulate account of a truly unique porn star.